The poet, short story writer and novelist, Mary Dorcey was born in County Dublin, Ireland.

-Her stories and poetry have been widely anthologised since 1984 and are now included in more than one hundred collections, most notably; The Field Day Anthology; The Penguin Book of Irish Fiction, edited by Colm Tóibín; The Picador Book of Irish Short Stories; The Faber Book of Best Irish Short Stories 07; The Virago Book of Short Stories by Women; The Bloomsbury Book of Women’s Poetry; The Cambridge Book of Poetry by Women, etc.
+Her work is taught and researched Irish Studies.
+English Lit Studies, Women’s Studies and Gay Studies. in Britain, Europe, the United States and Canada.
+It is discussed and cited in innumerable academic studies.
+Several theses have been published on her work and countless critical essays.
+Her poetry is taught on both the Irish Junior Certificate English course and on the British O Level English curriculum.
+Her stories and poetry have been widely anthologised since 1984 and are now included in over one hundred collections, most notably; The Field Day Anthology; The Penguin Book of Irish Fiction.
+The Picador Book of Irish Short Stories; The Faber Book of Best Irish Short Stories.
+The Virago Book of Short Stories by Women; The Bloomsbury Book of Women’s Poetry; The Cambridge Book of Poetry by Women, etc.

-Her short story, A Country Dance, was dramatised for the BBC.
-Her poetry has been performed on radio and television (RTÉ and Channel 4), and has also been dramatised for the stage in Ireland, Britain and Australia (in In the Pink – The Raving Beauties, and Sunny Side Plucked.’
+Most recently, Thirty Years of Salmon (Salmon Poetry 2017) “Washing Windows’ 2016 Arlen House.
+‘Two Hundred Years of Hodges Figgis.’
+2018.’The Deep Heart’s Core.’
+Dedalus Press.
+2017.
+Her poetry has been performed on radio and television (RTÉ and Channel 4), and has also been dramatised for the stage in Ireland, Britain and Australia ‘ In the Pink – The Raving Beauties.’ and ‘Sunny Side Plucked.’